Saladin Ayubi Brigade

 The Saladin Ayubi Brigade (لواء صلاح الدين الأيوبي, Serhêza Selah Eldîn El Eyûbî) was a mainly-Syrian Kurdish armed rebel group that fought in the Syrian Civil War as part of the Free Syrian Army.
 Formed in May 2012 and named after the early Kurdish Muslim leader Saladin, the group was led by defected Syrian Army Captain Bewar Mustafa and fought against Syrian government forces in and around the city of Aleppo.
-It was also strongly opposed to the Kurdish-led Democratic Union Party (PYD), and have clashed with the PYD-affiliated People's Protection Units (YPG) and the Women's Protection Units (YPJ) several times.
+It was also strongly opposed to the Kurdish-led Democratic Union Party (PYD), and clashed with the PYD-affiliated People's Protection Units (YPG) and the Women's Protection Units (YPJ) several times.

 Ideology

 Although the majority of fighters within the Saladin Ayubi Brigade were Kurds, the group also contained Arabs and Turkmen.
 Capt.
 Bewar Mustafa, commander of the group, stated during an interview in February 2013 that "We believe in democracy, equal rights for all, and representation.
 This is automatically against sectarianism.
 We are the Free Syrian Army for all Syrians, not just for one group, and the Kurds in this are a moderating force."
 Lieutenant Colonel Shawqi Othman, another commander in the group, also stated that "We want a civil, democratic government which treats everyone equally".

 Despite ideological differences, the Saladin Ayubi Brigade closely cooperated with Islamist rebel groups, including the al-Tawhid Brigade and the Free Syria Brigade.
 The group defended this alliance by claiming that it was a way for them to "pay its dues to the revolution".
 It also fought alongside the Salafist jihadist al-Nusra Front.
 However, Capt.
 Mustafa exclaimed that "I swear to God, if some radicals want to go kill the Alawites, we will fight with our guns and die to defend the Alawites because we are the army for all Syrians."